ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/youth_unemployment.md

 {
     "code": "DR32",
-    "title": "Percentage of 16 to 24 year olds who were unemployed, and ‘quintile’ ranking (from best 20% to worst 20%), by region (UK, 2018 to 2021 combined)", "tooltipTitle:"
-    "Percentage of 16 to 24 year olds who were unemployed", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
+    "title": "Percentage of 16 to 24 year olds who were unemployed, and ‘quintile’ ranking (from best 20% to worst 20%), by region (UK, 2018 to 2021 combined)", "tooltipTitle": "Percentage of 16 to 24 year olds who were unemployed", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": "/static/data/indicators/DR32_area-20230417.csv",
     "geoFormat": "",